i05nagai/memorandum/language/english.md

 * go hand in hand with smth
     * If something goes hand in hand with something else, it is closely related to it and happens at the same time as it or as a result of it:
 * retreat
+    * to go away from a place or person in order to escape from fighting a danger
+    * to go to a quit safe place in order to avoid a difficult situation
 * what's your twenty?
     * [Where does the phrase 'what's your 20' come from? \- Quora](https://www.quora.com/Where-does-the-phrase-whats-your-20-come-from)
 * plume